-Policy RTP1- Proposals to improve and rationalise parking provisions will be supported provided they conform with other policies in the development plan and with Oxfordshire County Council parking standards.
+Policy RTP1 - Insofar as planning permission is required, proposals to improve and rationalise parking provisions will be supported where they otherwise conform with Oxfordshire County Council's parking standards.

 Policy RTP2 - Proposals for the provision or improvement of footpaths and cycle ways will be supported.